btcguide/btcguide.github.io/_pages/setup-computer/bitcoin-node.md

 #### Required Configuration
 In order for [Specter-Desktop](/setup-computer/specter) to connect to this full node, you'll need to configure some settings in your `bitcoin.conf` file.
 You can do this by going to the directory where Bitcoin is installed, and opening the bitcoin.conf file in a text editor (e.g. Notepad).
-Insert the following 2 lines:
+Insert the following 3 lines:

 `server=1`
 `blockfilterindex=1`
+`disablewallet=0` (you don't need private keys in Bitcoin Core, but you need wallets to be enabled)

 Then save, close, and reopen Bitcoin Core for the changes to apply.